 All Clerc Center-owned technology is the property of the Clerc Center.
-Ownership of the iPad transfers to students upon graduation from their respective schools (e.g., KDES students who graduate will return their devices, and a new one will be issued if they enrolled at MSSD as new students.
-Students should have no expectation of privacy in regard to materials found on any Clerc Center devices, and, as a result, should expect that any Clerc Center-owned device may be taken at any time for review.
-If a student withdraws from the Clerc Center or an employee departs, the device provided to that individual must be returned in good working condition.
+Students should have no expectation of privacy in regards to materials found on any Clerc Center devices, and, as a result, should expect that any Clerc Center-owned device may be taken at any time for review.
+If a student withdraws or graduates from the Clerc Center or an employee departs, the device provided to that individual must be returned in good working condition.
+If any devices (e.g., iPad, Apple pencil, charger, keyboard) are lost or damaged, students and their families are responsible for repair or replacement fees.